 As noted above, Idaho laws take a severe view of sex crimes, especially when they involve a minor.
 However, it is not uncommon for allegations of a sex crime to be based on personal vengeance or other motivations.
 Such false accusations can still mar your career, image, and reputation if you don’t immediately seek professional legal help.

 Hiring a Boise Sex Crimes Attorney

 If you have been charged with a sex crime in Boise, Idaho, it is imperative to hire a good lawyer at the earliest.
-Here at Hooper Law Offices, we help victims of false allegations defend themselves effectively against such charges.
+Here at Aaron Hooper, Attorney at Law, we help victims of false allegations defend themselves effectively against such charges.

 We work with you to create a solid defense against the allegations and bring together relevant evidence to support your side of the story.
 Get in touch with our lawyers today to discuss your case and see how we can help you.